dart-archive/pub-dartlang/README.md

  1. Ensure you have bundler installed:

-        sudo gem install bundler
+        gem install bundler

- 2. Run:

-        gem install compass

- 3. Install a forked version of compass-twitter-bootstrap:

-        cd <some directory where you want to install this>
-        git clone git://github.com/toao/compass-twitter-bootstrap.git
-        cd compass-twitter-bootstrap
-        bundle
-        rake build
-        cd pkg
+ 2. Run this to install bootstrap and the other dependencies:

-        gem install compass_twitter_bootstrap
+        bundler install

-Note that these are only needed on your development machine to iterate on the CSS.
-The deployed server just uses the pre-compiled CSS and only requires Python.
+Note that this is only needed on your development machine to iterate on the CSS.The deployed server just uses the pre-compiled CSS and only requires Python.

 Once you have everything installed, to modify the styles:

  1. Edit the .scss files under `css/sass`.
  2. Regenerate the .css files from them (run this from the pub-dartlang root directory):

-        compass build css
+        bundle exec compass build css

-You can also run `compass watch` if you want a live refresh experience.
+You can also run `bundle exec compass watch` if you want a live refresh experience.
 When you make changes to .scss files, make sure to regenerate and check in the .css files with them.